hfereidouni/DataScience/interactivedebuggingtool.markdown

 1. **Setup Environment:**
     - Ensure you have Jupyter Notebook or Jupyter Lab installed on your system.
-    - Install the required Python libraries, including ipywidgets, numpy, matplotlib, and json, if you haven't already.
+    - Install the required Python libraries, including `ipywidgets`, `numpy`, `matplotlib`, and `json`, if you haven't already.

 2. **Download Data Files:**
-    - Ensure you have the necessary NHL game data files available in a directory called nhl_data.
+    - Ensure you have the necessary NHL game data files available in a directory called `nhl_data`.
 These JSON files should contain the game data you want to explore.

 3. **Copy and Paste the Code:**
     - Copy the entire code provided in the question and paste it into a Jupyter Notebook cell.